adityayedetore/adityayedetore.github.io/_books/110_the_harmonic_mind_i.md

 status: none
 ---

-*Comments.* Smolensky describes how symbolic computation might be carried by vectors; compositionality, systematicity, and productivity follow as formal consequences.
+*Comments.* Smolensky describes how symbolic computation might be realized in vectors; compositionality, systematicity, and productivity follow as formal consequences.